 As the lead federal agency for research on AD, NIA leads implementation of research goals of the National Plan to Address Alzheimer’s Disease.
 Recent initiatives have boosted support for AD research, including an additional $100 million in FY 2014 and $25 million in FY 2015 for the disease.
-The International Alzheimer’s Disease Research Portfolio (IADRP), a publicly available database to capture the full spectrum of current AD research investments and resources throughout the world, will facilitate coordination of these efforts.
+The International Alzheimer's and Related Dementias Research Portfolio (IADRP), a publicly available database to capture the full spectrum of current AD research investments and resources throughout the world, will facilitate coordination of these efforts.
 The estimated total NIH-wide support for Alzheimer’s disease will be $638 million in FY 2016.

 Recently, NIA awarded several major new grants supporting translational and clinical research aimed at the disease.
 These are among the first projects to be developed with direction from the 2012 AD Research Summit, and focus on identifying, characterizing and validating novel therapeutic targets and identifying possible ways to stop disease progression.
 All the clinical studies will be in very early stages of the disease, when intervention may be most effective.
 Researchers will: